Barry Blue

 Barry Blue (born Barry Ian Green; 4 December 1950) is an English singer, producer, and songwriter.
 As an artist, he is best known for his hit songs "Dancin' (on a Saturday Night)" and "Do You Wanna Dance" (both 1973).

 Blue has also been a prolific songwriter and producer for many artists and has had over forty worldwide hits, including those by Andrea Bocelli, Diana Ross, Celine Dion, The Saturdays, The Wanted, and Pixie Lott.
-In film and television, Blue has provided soundtracks and/or themes for productions including Eyes of Laura Mars, The Long Good Friday, and Escape to Athena.
+In film and television, Blue has provided soundtracks and/or themes for productions including Escape to Athena.

 Early days

 At the age of 13, Blue (born Barry Ian Green) made his first television appearance with his school band, the Dark Knights, performing on Stubby Kaye's Silver Star Show, a weekly children's talent show hosted by Kaye via Granada TV.
 By the age of 14, Blue had signed with record producer Norrie Paramor, whose assistant was Tim Rice; the producer of Blue's first song "Rainmaker Girl", which became a hit for Gene Pitney in the United States.
 Later, he became a bassist in the line-up of Spice; the band featured Mick Box and David Byron, and was the precursor to the heavy rock band Uriah Heep.
 He followed this in 1966 with a two-year period in A&R at the Bee Gees' publishing company Abigail Music, under the direction of their manager Robert Stigwood.

 In 1970, Blue signed as a songwriter to ATV-Kirshner located in Bruton Street, London, where he joined a group of professional songwriters that included Lynsey de Paul and Ron Roker.
 One of their earliest songs was "Sugarloaf Hill", recorded by the reggae artist Del Davis.
 Other early career notable songs co-written by Blue and de Paul include "Tip of My Tongue" for the British group Brotherly Love, as well as female vocal trio Ellie, and "House of Cards" recorded by a number of artists including John Christie, Australian artist Rob Guest, and the D.J.
 Tony Blackburn.
 Another from this period included "Crossword Puzzle", also co-written with de Paul, and which led to an appearance on Top of the Pops for Irish singer Dana.
 At the time, he was still using his real surname of Green.

-Blue wrote his first UK Singles Chart hit back in 1972 with de Paul, titled "Sugar Me".
+Blue wrote his first UK singles chart hit in 1972 with de Paul, titled "Sugar Me".
 The song was originally written for Peter Noone, but de Paul's boyfriend at the time, Dudley Moore, suggested that she should take a demo version to manager Gordon Mills, who told her she should record it herself.
 The song also charted in the Netherlands, Spain, and Belgium.
 "Sugar Me" was also covered in the US by Nancy Sinatra and Claudine Longet.